Minton Morrill background image

 If someone is suffering from cancer, cancerous cells can grow and reproduce uncontrollably in a specific part of the body, most commonly in the breast, bowel or prostate.
 Early diagnosis is often crucial because without treatment cancerous cells may break away from the primary cancer and travel to other parts of the body to form secondary cancer.
 This process (metastasis) can affect treatment and prognosis.

-If you have suffered an NHS or private Hospital delay in diagnosis of cancer or a misdiagnosis of cancer you may be entitled to claim compensation.
+If you have suffered an NHS or private Hospital delay in diagnosis of cancer or a misdiagnosis of cancer you may be entitled to claim misdiagnosis of cancer compensation.

 Minton Morrill has a team of specialist and experienced Clinical Negligence solicitors who understand cancer misdiagnosis claims and offer legal advice and support during the claims process.
 Minton Morrill solicitors are compassionate and recognise that talking about such events takes time and understanding.
 Each person’s experience is personal to them and we tailor our approach to meet every client’s individual needs.